 Post Covid-19, and after 2 years of mostly staycations, more of us than ever are hoping to holiday abroad this summer.

-Katie O’Connell is a Family Law Solicitor at Watkins & Gunn.
+Leah Rhydderch is a Senior Associate Family Law Solicitor at Watkins & Gunn

 For further information contact the Family Law team.

 This article is for general information purposes only and does not constitute legal or professional advice.